Town meeting: History

-Significance in democratic theory
+Democratic theory

-Since the turn of the nineteenth century, political scientists have characterized New England's town meetings as notable examples of direct and deliberative democracy.
-In his 1831 visit to New England, the political philosopher Alexis de Tocqueville visited several townships in Massachusetts, remarking in the first volume of Democracy in America (1835) that town governments in New England appeared to show greater political independence than French communes or other municipal bodies in Europe.
-Tocqueville believed that town meetings, with direct power given to attending residents, trained citizens for participation in broader democratic society, writing that "the institutions of a township are to freedom what primary schools are to science; they make them taste its peaceful employ and habituate them to making use of it."
-Town meetings also influenced American republican thought, particularly for Thomas Jefferson.
-Jefferson wrote in 1816 that townships in New England "have proved themselves the wisest invention ever devised by the wit of man for the perfect exercise of self-government and for its preservation."
+Since the turn of the nineteenth century, political scientists have characterized New England's town meetings as notable examples of direct democracy.
+In 1831, political philosopher Alexis de Tocqueville visited several townships in Massachusetts, remarking in the first volume of Democracy in America (1835) that town governments in New England appeared to show greater political independence than French communes or other municipal bodies in Europe.
+Tocqueville believed that town meetings, with direct power given to attending residents, trained citizens for participation in broader democratic society.
+Town meetings also influenced American republican thought particularly for Thomas Jefferson, who believed they were "the perfect exercise of self-government and for its preservation".

 Town meetings represent some of the only modern institutions, apart from some townships in Minnesota and the cantons of Switzerland, in which everyday citizens can regularly participate in "face-to-face" assemblies that deliberate binding collective action decisions in the form of laws.
 Proponents of communitarianism and civic republicanism in political thought, notably Frank M. Bryan of the University of Vermont, have advocated town meetings as forms of direct democracy based upon unitary values.

 Deliberative democrats, such as James Fishkin, have presented the town meeting as a setting of "empowered participation" in which thoughtful deliberation between all participating individuals can coexist with a sense of engaged citizenship and responsibility for solving local problems.
 Both camps, however, note the difficulties of maintaining the benefits of town meetings when the format is scaled to larger groups.